veganpolice/veganpolice.github.io/human-user-guide.md

 ### As a person
 - I live in a mountain resort town called Whistler.
 I grew up in the nearby city of Vancouver, Canada.
-- When I'm not on the computer I'm in the mountains snowboarding, biking and climbing - or planning a party
+- When I'm not on the computer I'm in the mountains snowboarding, biking and climbing
 - I like to think critically about the world and am inspired by tools and technology which disrupt the status quo

 ### At GitHub